 The Company expects future revenue from the Ermitaño mine Royalty to fluctuate depending on production, the price of gold and silver, and smelting costs.
 Therefore, the Company cannot accurately forecast the operating results of this asset.
 Orogen also earns additional revenue and recoveries from staged option payment and management fees with various joint ventures and option agreements.
-There is a risk that any of these payments will be received.
+There is a risk that these payments may not be received.
 Additionally, payments may be dependent on milestone conditions or value may be based on certain market conditions including metal price or market price of equity interests received.